 CANopen and DeviceNet data cables for fieldbus encoder

 For CANopen cables and DeviceNet cables, user organisation ODVA prescribes a number of requirements:

 - halogen-free cables chassis parts or receptacles

 - shielded cables

 - twisted cables for signals and supply voltages with stripped cable ends

-The CANopen cables and DeviceNet cables are UL certified and can withstand resistances up to 120Ω.
-The cables are available in 5-pole (B-coded), M12, T-splitters and connectors, chassis parts or receptacles with a seal up to and including IP68.
-The last over-mold meets the requirements for protection class IP69K.
-The CANopen / DeviceNet cables are resistant to temperatures of -30 ° C and +90 ° C and meet the standard IEC 61076-2-101.
+The CANopen cables and DeviceNet cables have UL certification and can handle resistances up to 120Ω.
+The cables are available in 5-pole (B-coded), M12, T-splitters and connectors, chassis sections or receptacles with sealing up to IP68.
+The latter over-mold meets the requirements for protection class IP69K.
+The CANopen/DeviceNet cables withstand temperatures from -30 °C and +90 °C and comply with standard IEC 61076-2-101.